pnguyen44/Tic-Tac-Toe/README.md

 - When a player wins, a message will display who the winner is.

-- User will also be able to click "Clear Board" to play another game.
+- User will also be able to click "Clear Game" to play another game.

 - User can see their scores in the score board and the history of games played and games won in the Player X's History section.